Michaelpalacce/HomeLab/README.md

 ### Setting up wikijs
 - Run `ansible-playbook -i inventory playbooks/apps/wikijs/main.yml`

+### Setting up syncthing
+- Run `ansible-playbook -i inventory playbooks/apps/syncthing/main.yml`
+- Go to your other device and add this one :)

 ### Setting up Vikunja
 - Setup: `Setting up postgresql`
 - Wait for pgAdmin 4 to be up and running, login with credentials specific in values.